AnotherWorkingNerd/LatentEye/README.md

 The Summary is below and the [CHANGELOG](./CHANGELOG.md) provides all the details.

 This added some desperately needed features.
 Directory refresh and a right click menu for the Thumbnails for some basic file management.
-Seee the screenshots or docs for more info.
+See the screenshots or docs for more info.

 Most of the changes are invisible code refactoring, cleanup and hopefully improvements.